home-assistant/home-assistant.io/source/_posts/2020-09-18-mac-companion.markdown

 ## Documentation and Support

 We are updating the [Companion App docs](https://companion.home-assistant.io) with details for the Mac app.
 You can also pop over to the [Discord channel](https://discord.com/login?redirect_to=%2Fchannels%2F330944238910963714%2F551871772484698112).
-If you find a bug or have an idea for a feature please open an issue over on the [GitHub repository](https://github.com/home-assistant/iOS/issues/new/choose).
+If you find a bug or have an idea for a feature, please open up an issue on the [GitHub repository](https://github.com/home-assistant/iOS/issues/new/choose).

 ## Getting the beta